 - The Plaza Art Fair Booth: Aside from the amazing artists on display, there are also more than 20 restaurant booths around the district for the Plaza Art Fair.
 Parkway’s booth was a huge hit in 2018, and we were awarded the prize of best booth by the art fair.
 We serve a limited menu of Parkway’s biggest hits, as well as beer, wine and cocktails.
 Check back for our specific booth location as the Kansas City Plaza Art Fair gets closer.

 - The After Party: The Plaza Art Fair shuts down at 10, but you don’t have to go home just yet.
 Parkway hosts a 10 p.m.–midnight after party on Friday and Saturday after the fair.
-Swing by for drinks, late-night snacks and music.
+Swing by for drinks and a late-night snack.
 It’s the perfect way to end a great day seeing art and experiencing the best of KC community.

 Make a Reservation for the KC Plaza Art Fair